indigo-dc/cdmi-s3-qos/README-IT.md

 it means that INDIGO CDMI server has started.

-### 5. Create related CDMI containers and dataobjects
+### 5. Create related CDMI containers and data objects

-Here, using REST API of INDIGO CDMI server, we are creating relevant containers and dataobjects.
-It is not main test yes.
+Here, using REST API of INDIGO CDMI server, we are creating relevant containers and data objects.
+It is not main test yet.
 For now we are only preparing appropriate objects in appropriate locations.
 Please consider these commands as test fixture establishment.

 ```
 curl -s -X PUT http://restadmin:restadmin@localhost:8080/standard -H "Content-Type: application/cdmi-container" -d '{}'